AmziLS/AmziProlog/Windows compilation instructions.md

 0. Install prerequisites
     - install Visual Studio 2017 or later
-    - for a full build (including langbindings):
+    - for a full build (including langbindings and extensions):
       - install Tcl 8.6 into C:\Tcl
       - install a Java Development Kit (any version should do)
       - install MySQL Server (and ensure the development components/header files are selected as well)